lief-project/LIEF/doc/sphinx/extended/assembler/index.rst

           call a_custom_function;
         "#, &config);

-This interface can be used to wrap a context which can be, for instance, a generic |lief-abstract-binary|:
+This interface can be used to wrap a context, such as a generic
+|lief-abstract-binary|:

 .. tabs::